 Ask for Testimonials You Can Publish Online

-We all know that testimonials and word-of-mouth advertising is incredibly powerful as an offline marketing tool.
-But why not bring that to your website and online channels, too?
-When having a conversation with a happy customer, ask if you can quote them or add their photo to your digital advertising.
-In most cases, they won’t mind and you’ve just found a way to build trust with potential customers by utilizing social proof.
+You know how powerful testimonials and word-of-mouth advertising is as an offline marketing tool.
+Bring that to your website and online channels with audio, video or digital text.
+When you talk with a satisfied customer, ask if you can quote them or add their photo (or a recorded testimony) to your digital advertising.
+In most cases, they will be on board with your effort and you’ve just found a way to build trust with potential customers by using social proof.

 Think Reverse and Encourage Online Customers to Go Offline

-While it does sound pretty counterintuitive in such a digitally connected society, you can also think in reverse and encourage your online customers to go offline.
+While it does sound counterintuitive in such a digitally connected society, think in reverse and encourage your online customers to go offline.
 Give them a chance to schedule in-person appointments via your website or even text message.
 This gives them the opportunity to enjoy face-to-face interaction while still reaping the benefits of technology.